g-guerzoni/chrome-extension-messages-enhancer/README.md

 # Message Enhancer Chrome Extension

-A Chrome extension that helps improve the tone, clarity, and politeness of your messages using OpenAI's GPT-4.1 Nano API.
-Perfect for enhancing your Slack, Teams, or email communications with integrated website support for seamless text enhancement.
+A Chrome extension that enhances, corrects, and beautifies your text using OpenAI's GPT-4.1 Nano API.
+Fix typos, improve clarity, adjust tone, and polish your writing for Slack, Teams, email, and any text input across the web.

 ## Features

-### Message Enhancement
+### Text Enhancement & Correction
+- **Fix typos and spelling errors** automatically
+- **Correct grammar and punctuation** mistakes
+- **Improve clarity and readability** of your writing
+- **Beautify and polish** text while preserving your original meaning
-- Improve text clarity and readability using GPT-4.1 Nano (use your own key)
+- Powered by GPT-4.1 Nano (use your own OpenAI API key)
-- Fix grammar and punctuation errors
-- Maintain original meaning while enhancing expression

 <img width="511" height="608" alt="Screenshot 2025-08-04 at 13 11 22" src="https://github.com/user-attachments/assets/edf431f5-ceaf-4f5a-98ab-ccc42779e5b6" />

 ### Website Integration (Grammarly-style)
-- **Enhancement icons appear directly in text inputs** across websites like Teams, Slack, Gmail, and other platforms
+- **Enhancement icons appear directly in text inputs** across websites like Teams, Slack, Gmail, and any web page
-- **One-click enhancement**: Click the sparkles icon to instantly open the extension with your text pre-filled and automatically enhanced
+- **One-click text correction**: Click the sparkles ✨ icon to instantly enhance, correct typos, and beautify your text
+- **Seamless workflow**: Text is automatically filled and enhanced, ready to copy back

 <img width="929" height="70" alt="Screenshot 2025-08-04 at 13 20 40" src="https://github.com/user-attachments/assets/f59e7823-a668-4b57-94db-13ea93d0b15d" />